Trump Has Weaponized Masculinity As President. Here's Why It Matters

 Conservative commentator Tomi Lahren was more explicit in linking masks to gender, joking that Biden "might as well carry a purse with that mask."

-In the past, men have been less likely to adopt all sorts of public health measures, like wearing seat belts and helmets, as the New York Times reported.
+In the past, men have been less likely to adopt all sorts of public health measures, like wearing seat belts and helmets, as The New York Times reported.
 But Trump did not fight this mindset; instead, he continually questioned the effectiveness of masks, despite his own administration's guidelines promoting them.

 As the president, with constant media attention, he has enormous messaging power to encourage mask-wearing, or discourage it.
 As it stands, Republicans are less likely than Democrats to believe masks are effective, or to say they wear masks.